nomothetis/OptionKit/README.md

 OptionKit - Option Parsing in Swift
 =========

 OptionKit is an OS X framework to parse basic command-line options in pure Swift.
-It does not currently support sub-parsers.
+Currently, it has the most basic functionality necessary, but will probably expand to include more advanced features as the need arises.

 ## Installation